 In recent years Martín has conducted an impressive list of orchestras that includes the Frankfurt Radio Symphony, Royal Liverpool Philharmonic, Royal Scottish National, Swedish Radio Symphony, Barcelona Symphony, New Zealand Symphony, Queensland Symphony, Deutsche Radio Philharmonie Saabruecken, Essen Philharmonic and Philharmonia Orchestras, the Academy of St Martin in the Fields, Saint Paul Chamber Orchestra and the Orchestre Philharmonique de Radio France.
 He has forged strong relationships with renowned soloists such as Anne Sophie von Otter, Joshua Bell, Pinchas Zukerman, Christian Tetzlaff and Viktoria Mullova, among many others.
 Martín has also commissioned multiple world and regional premieres of works by composers Ellen Reid, Andrew Norman, Missy Mazzoli, Derrick Skye, Albert Schnelzer and Juan Pablo Contreras.

-Jaime recorded a series for Ondine Records with the Gävle Symphony Orchestra.
-This included the Brahms’s Serenades, Songs of Destiny and choral works with the Eric Ericson Chamber Choir in 2017, and a recording of the Brahms Piano Quartet arranged by Schoenberg, released in February 2019.
-He has also recorded Schubert’s Symphony No. 9 and Beethoven’s Symphony No. 3, Eroica, with Orquestra de Cadaqués and various discs with the Barcelona Symphony Orchestra for Tritó Records.
-In 2015, he recorded James Horner’s last symphonic work, Collages for four horns and orchestra, with the London Philharmonic Orchestra.
+Martín is recording a series for Ondine Records with the Gävle Symphony Orchestra; this includes the Brahms Serenades, Songs of Destiny, Brahms choral works with the Eric Ericson Chamber Choir, and a recording of the Brahms Piano Quartet arranged by Schoenberg, which was released in February 2019.
+He has also recorded Schubert Symphony No. 9 and Beethoven Symphony No. 3, Eroica, with Orquestra de Cadaqués and various discs with the Barcelona Symphony Orchestra for Tritó Records.
+In 2015, he recorded James Horner’s last symphonic work Collages for four horns and orchestra with the London Philharmonic Orchestra.